raptazure/proofs/README.md

 So I must work harder on school courses now...

 This repository is all about my favourite proof assistants and they are willing to provide the *dream verification service*.
 It will remind me what I should do to **fill the goal**.

-### @ the Code

-- Software Foundations in Idris
-- Programming Language Foundations in Agda
-- ...